 What if you find and fall in love with a book long after it’s been published?
 Is it still a good idea to write reviews and give ratings and tell your friends about it?
 Absolutely.
 As an author’s career progresses, sales of their “backlist,” or their old books, allow them to devote more time to working on their newer books.
 These sales also determine whether or not a book stays in print after the initial publication, and they contribute to overall sales numbers.
 So if you’re late to the party, don’t worry.
 Your support can still have a huge impact!

 Hey, friends!
 As noted previously, I realized this last year that I’m on the autism spectrum.
+(For more general information about autism that might provide important context, read this post!)
 This has revealed a lot of unexpected but important truths about the various mental and physical illnesses that I’ve developed throughout my lifetime.
 I think it’s important that other people understand those truths too.
 Thus, I’m sharing today the story of how the heavy stigma around autism led to me entering a downward spiral of burnout where my disabilities multiplied and my quality of life plummeted.

-Please note that my disability story as presented below contains discussion of ableism, anxiety, obsessive-compulsive disorder, religious trauma, dissociation, extreme chronic pain, self-harm, and suicidal thoughts.
+Please note that my disability story as presented below contains ableism, familial violence, obsessive-compulsive disorder, religious trauma, dissociation, extreme chronic pain, self-harm, and suicidal thoughts.

 Episode I: Bee Phobia